Budapest is one of the most beautiful cities in Europe.

 The Basilica is famous for its historical value and its beautiful Neoclassical architecture.

-The highlight of the St. Stephen’s Basilica is The Holy Right, a naturally mummified right hand of the first Hungarian ruler Saint Stephen.
+The highlight of St. Stephen’s Basilica is The Holy Right, a naturally mummified right hand of the first Hungarian ruler, Saint Stephen.

 Budapest’s Matthias Church is the most visited Roman Catholic place of worship in the city.